ga4gh-schemablocks/sb-phenopackets/generated/doc/Phenopacket.md

 #### phenotypicFeatures

-* type: array of "https://schemablocks.org/schemas/sb-phenopackets/v1.0.0/PhenotypicFeature.json [<a href="https://schemablocks.org/schemas/sb-phenopackets/v1.0.0/PhenotypicFeature.json" target="_BLANK">SRC</a>] [<a href="https://schemablocks.org/schemas/sb-phenopackets/PhenotypicFeature.html" target="_BLANK">HTML</a>]"
+* type: array of "https://schemablocks.org/schemas/sb-phenopackets/v1.0.0/PhenotypicFeature.json [<a href="https://schemablocks.org/schemas/sb-phenopackets/v1.0.0/PhenotypicFeature.json">LINK</a>]"

 Phenotypic features relating to the subject of the phenopacket